e-a-w/star-wars-fansite/README.md

 ### Personal Goal

 - You’ll be able to create your first personal coding projects, visible by the public on GitHub.
-- You’ll get comfortable with git and GitHub -- cloning repositories (repos), making changes.
+- You’ll get comfortable with git and GitHub -- cloning repositories (repos), making changes, and pushing those changes back to GitHub.

 ### Project Goals
 You’re creating a “coming soon” page for your personal GitHub page.
 It should have the following things:
-- There should be a repo on your personal GitHub account named `[YOUR GITHUB USER NAME].github.io`
+- [ ] There should be a repo on your personal GitHub account named `[YOUR GITHUB USER NAME].github.io`
 - If I go to `[YOUR GITHUB USER NAME].github.io`, it should NOT give me a 404 Page ("There isn't a GitHub Pages site here.")
 - Create a `README.md` file.
 It should say one thing: “More info coming soon!”
 You’ll be working on this soon.